lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - At a time of rising climate change impacts, there is a vital and growing need to prepare for, respond to, and recover from natural disasters.
 - But there is a critical communication gap between authorities and citizens.
 - He'd rather read ten papers `superficially`(not deeply/surface) than one paper in-depth to get as much inspiration as possible.
+- The differences of it from the first two can be `perceived`(understand) in three basic aspects